 Alexandra Khitrova, Two Lights in the dark 2014.
 Image courtesy of the artist

 RUSSIA— When Alexandra Khitrova, a Russian motion graphic artist, began creating illustrations and fantasy art that explore science and myth about a year ago, little did she know she was on the path to stardom.
 Just a year after, Khitrova, is generating a lot of interest online and gaining attention from publishers and movie producers across the globe.
-Although an artists who finds great interesting in painting, Khitrova recent incursion into illustration was engendered by the creative impulse to explore the digital tools she acquired over the years.
-The artworks that have emerged from Khitrova’screative venture into digital art have become major points of attention amongst artists, illustrator and designers.
+Although an artist who finds great interesting in painting, Khitrova recent incursion into illustration was engendered by the creative impulse to explore the digital tools she acquired over the years.
+The artworks that have emerged from Khitrova’screative venture into digital art have become major points of attention amongst artists, illustrator, and designers.

 Many of Khitrova’s artworks were influenced by myths imbued with spiritual sensibilities.
 One of the works titled Kangaroo borrows from the Australian myth that says the land was inhabited by huge creatures, from which came all other animals.
 In her digital art rendition of this myth, Khitrova combines the past with the present.
 Behind a troop of Kangaroos galloping through a desert are two huge white Kangaroos.
 While these two white kangaroos give credence to this myth that many Australians hold as true, they also appear as guardian spirits watching over the mob of kangaroos and the land.